 Date Initiative Purpose Impact 2016 ASWG present in induction pack Raise awareness of ASWG in new staff Staff are more aware of ASWG 017 First annual conference to celebrate Mental World Health Day To support staff and students to acknowledge and talk about mental health Dissemination of our conference findings and attendance at our conference has increased over time.
 2017 Proactive approach taken to promoting women To reduce the gender pay gap and reflect the staff profile The number of females promoted now reflects our staff profile.
 Our gender pay gap has decreased.
 2018 Introduction of MHWG To promote collaboration and support staff and students in mental health and well-being Student and staff communication has improved around mental health concerns.
 External collaborations have helped to promote mental health in our Department 2019 New VLE staff development site To support staff training opportunities.
 29 online staff training sessions have been conducted since this initiative started.
 2019 Introduction of new champions To raise the awareness of ASWG and work collaboratively across the Department Joint initiatives with ASWG have taken place.
-AS now has increased awareness in our Department

-2020 Introduction of harassment and discrimination policy for students To support students experiencing harassment and discrimination.
-To increase the a support provided experiencing hara discrimination wh placement.
-Athena SWAN 2021 Introduction of new E&D learning module To improve knowledge of E&D in our Departments Increased numbers of staff members completing this module of learning.
+AS now has increased awareness in our Department 2020 Introduction of harassment and discrimination policy for students To support students experiencing harassment and discrimination.
+To increase the amount of support provided to students experiencing harassment and discrimination whilst on placement.
+2021 Introduction of new E&D learning module To improve knowledge of E&D in our Departments Increased numbers of staff members completing this module of learning.